 - Lower the weight under control, tipping from the hips first like a Romanian Deadlift.

-Implement the deadlift with all of the other major strength movements into your program, have it all taken care of and receive access to the rest of our video library by joining our online programming.
+Implement the deadlift with all of the other major strength movements into your program, have it all taken care of and receive access to the rest of our video library by joining our online coaching service.

 I've made pretty big progress compared to the previous 12 months when I did my own programming, so I am a believer in the system - Paul